josh92708/nlp_lab/README.md

 - It must use multiple LLM tasks.
 - It must require LLM to digest its own outputs.
 - It must create an enjoyable review for each game run.

+#### Scoring
+10 point.
+(Bonus points may be given depending on the quality of your game.)

 #### Submission
-You can put in on Github or sumbit all the details directly to TA.
+You can put in on Github or sumbit all the details directly in a zip file to TA.

 - Your game
   - Program